K3ury99/CRUD-Task-Log/README.md

 # 🗝 How to use it
 You just have to download the zip file that is at the beginning of this repository, or clone the repository, and open the folder in Visual Studio Code, once there a terminal opens and you type "flutter run -s Edge", this will start loading commands allowing you to visualize the project in the Edge browser.

+# ✨ Features
+✅ Add Tasks to the list
+✅ Edit Tasks from the list
+✅ Delete Tasks from the list
+✅ Real-time statistics

 # 🎈 Installation
 Clone the repository:
    ```bash